2001–02 Phoenix Suns season

-The season was a disappointment for an organization looking to build a new core of talent.
+The Suns finished 17th in the NBA in home-game attendance, with an attendance of 668,939 at the America West Arena during the regular season.
+This season was a disappointment for an organization looking to build a new core of talent.
 For the first time since the 1996–97 season, the NBA All-Star Game did not feature a Suns player.
-To complete the season on a low note, a franchise-record of 13 straight NBA playoff appearances was snapped when the Suns failed to qualify for postseason play.
+To complete the season on a low note, a franchise-record of thirteen consecutive NBA playoff appearances ended when the Suns failed to qualify for the postseason.

 Following the season, Majerle retired after playing in his second stint with the Suns, and Wallace was released to free agency.